LeenaKim/SAMI/personalization_research.md

   - Although conscientiousness has clear interpersonal implications (e.g., following through on commitments to others), it is less directly related to social behavior than extraversion and agreeableness
   - Based on these findings, the effects of conscientiousness should be more pronounced in the later stages of friendship development than in friendship formation.
 - Openness
+  - That said, individuals tend to be friends with people who are similarly open (Lönnqvist & Itkonen, 2016; Selfhout et al., 2010).
+Given that openness is associated with values and interests (Dollinger, Leong, & Ulicni, 1996), similarity in openness could be indicative of other commonalities.
   - Compared to the other Big Five traits, openness is likely to be less related to actors' and partners' friendship satisfaction, but it may be related to other outcomes, such as one's position in social networks, or the variety of one's friends.